 By Janica Torres

-While the ambiance is quaintly quiet, the aesthetic is a cacophony of rustic and lush design.
-With a mishmash of artful artifacts that meld together within the foliage that envelopes it, this oasis is every coffee lover’s dream.
+While the ambiance is quaintly quiet, the aesthetic is a cacophony of rustic and lush design, with a mishmash of artful artifacts that meld together within the foliage that envelopes it.

-Ren Collantes, a junior at the Orange County School of Arts, described his first impression of the place as calming.
+Ren Collantes, a junior at the Orange County School of Arts, described his first impression of the café as surreal.

 “When you walk in, it’s an influx of aesthetic, and they make the atmosphere dreamlike with music,” Collantes said.

 The café is a relic of sorts, fittingly so since the original property is a house that has been around for over 100 years and is considered a historic landmark.
-The blend of art and coffee got its roots from owner Seulki Kim’s parents, who purchased the house and turned it into an art gallery to showcase her mother’s paintings.
+The blend of art and coffee is ground in owner Seulki Kim’s family history.
+Kim’s parents, who are both artists, purchased the house and turned it into an art gallery to showcase her mother’s paintings.

-Originally from South Korea by way of France, Kim’s parents converted the house into a gallery in 2004.
-At the time, Veronese was solely a gallery, but the Kims slowly started to sell coffee in order to attract more people and profit to the business.
+Born in South Korea by way of France, the Kim family converted the house into a gallery in 2004.
+Veronese was solely an art exhibit back then, but soon after, they slowly began selling coffee to bring more people and profit to the business.

 “Little by little, we just started serving coffee,” Kim said.
-“Then we expanded a little bit, so now it’s become a major draw; the coffee shop is our major and then the gallery an aside.”
+“Then we expanded a bit more, so now it’s become a major draw; the coffee shop is our major and then the gallery an aside.”

-The secrecy and seclusion of the café make it a perfect place for students to study or go on a date.
-Unlike most coffee shops, Veronese’s outdoor seating is open and picturesque, designed in such a way that provides little nooks of private, personal space.
-Its location is deceiving, situated in a residential neighborhood and masked by shrubbery and orange groves that are a trademark of the city.
+Secrecy and seclusion make the cafe a perfect place for students to study or take a date.
+Unlike most coffee shops, Veronese’s outdoor seating is ample and picturesque: intricately designed to provide little nooks of private, intimate space.
+Its location is deceiving, situated in a residential neighborhood and obscured by shrubbery and orange groves that are symbolic of the city.

-Hannah Collantes, a junior nursing student at Cypress College, found out about the café through word of mouth, which is how most customers find their way here.
-What keeps her coming back is they do their own unique thing.
+Hannah Collantes, a senior nursing student at Cypress College, found out about the café by word of mouth, which is how most folks find their way here.
+What keeps her coming back is that they do their own thing.

-“Nowadays, if you go to a coffee shop, it’s very modern and minimalistic,” Collantes said.
-“This is the exact opposite.
-It takes you into a whole different environment.
-It makes a great place for a date or studying, but a mix of both of the two, which is very calming.”
+“Nowadays, if you go to a coffee shop, it’s very modern and minimalistic,” said Collantes.
+“This is the exact opposite: it takes you into a whole different environment.
+It makes a great place for a date or studying, but a mix of both of the two.”

-What remains their biggest draw is their broad and eclectic variety of beverages from American to Korean coffees, teas, and fresh juices.
-They also serve a selection of beer, wine, and Makcrash, a milky and fruity Korean alcoholic beverage.
-What’s special about their menu is their offering of traditional Korean healthy teas served hot or iced that you will not find in any boba shop in town.
+The café’s biggest draw is their array of eclectic coffees, teas, and fresh juices.
+They also serve a selection of beer, wine, and Korean makcrash: a milky and fruity iced alcoholic treat.
+What’s most unique to the café is their offering of traditional Korean healthy teas served hot or iced that you won’t find at any boba shop around town.

-If you’re looking for a change of pace, a quiet space to catch up on work, or an intimate environment to get to know that special someone, Veronese Gallery Café promises a magical experience that transports you into a secret garden you can call your own.
+If you’re looking for a change of pace, a quiet space to catch up on work, or a romantic setting to get to know that special someone, Veronese Gallery & Café promises an exquisite experience that will transport you to a secret realm right here in Fullerton.